 Minimizing Credit Damage During a Divorce

 Communication and compromise are the best ways to minimize credit damage during a divorce.
 If both you and your spouse evaluate your finances, reduce expenses and allocate debt as fairly as possible, you can both keep your credit scores stable throughout the divorce process and beyond.
 In acrimonious situations, however, it is often best to pay off as much joint debt as possible before separating.
 The less marital debt that can come back to haunt you, the better your credit rating will be after your divorce is final.
-Call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free consultation in regard to divorce.
+Call the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation in regard to divorce.